 We'll always try to resolve complaints as quickly as possible.
-If we're unable to deal with a complaint within five working days of receiving it, we'll send you a letter to acknowledge your complaint and give you regular updates until your complaint is resolved.
+If we're unable to deal with a complaint within five working days of receiving it, we'll

 We can give you more information about our complaint handling procedures on request.
 We're committed to resolving complaints whenever possible through our complaints procedures.
 If we can't resolve a matter satisfactorily, you may be able to refer your complaint to the Financial Ombudsman Service.